 *.
 You may think from this that Her Last Fling actually has a bit of a story, with a real character.
 But it doesn’t.
 Sandy is just another body in a room full of writhing bodies.
 There’s nothing wrong with that, but while porn doesn’t need a story or characters it does help if the sucking and thrusting is given a bit more context than it has here.

 *.
 If you’re a fan of porn’s golden age, however, some of the writhing bodies will be familiar.
 Among the talent here are Paul Thomas, Candida Royalle, Annette Haven and Desiree West.
 It also is said to have an appearance by the legendary John Holmes (playing “John C. Holmes”).
 But I don’t remember seeing any actor named John Holmes (or any actor in the cast aside from “Sandy” having a name at all), nor do I recall seeing Mr. Holmes’s monstrous unit anywhere on screen (and reports are that it was rather hard to miss).
-Perhaps he got lost in with all the limbs and foliage in one of the orgy scenes.
+Perhaps he got lost among all the limbs and foliage in one of the orgy scenes.
 Or perhaps 12″ (or 14″, or whatever its actual dimensions) doesn’t seem that big any more, in our supersized day and age.
 If so . . . ouch.

 *.
 You can tell you’re in the golden age because of the hair (pubic, chest, facial), the slow tempo of the sex, the lack of facials (money shots are all deposited on the woman’s belly), and the way a single tattoo on a girl’s wrist stands out like an extra head.